 John says, “This brought back memories.
 Of course Kampala is not typical of UGA as a whole, any more than Buckingham Palace is typical of British housing.
 It’s the capital and the only big city, so most of the wealth and resources are concentrated there. –The Bata shoe shop around the 6-minute mark was where I was pickpocketed once.
 In that video the streets looked much less crowded than the norm, but if it was Sunday morning a lot of people would’ve been in the city’s churches, which were filled to overflowing when we were there.

-Kiwoko hospital and Around (Link).
+Kiwoko hospital and Around (Link)

 John says, “KH looks much the same.
-The Paediatric Ward during the malaria seasons would often be short of beds, so there might be two kids to a bed, and sometimes patients were laid out on blankets on the floor.
+The Pediatric Ward during the malaria seasons would often be short of beds, so there might be two kids to a bed, and sometimes patients were laid out on blankets on the floor.
 So you ran the risk of stepping on sick babies if you didn’t watch your step. — Did you notice the NICU early in the video?
 It used to be a frequent source of frustration that visiting groups from donor countries would be taken through NICU as part of their general tour of the hospital.
 The patients are the youngest and most vulnerable babies and the environment has to be kept as sterile as circumstances would permit.
-And then a bunch of tourists would tramp through that ward in their muddy boots and sandals.– Those huts shown toward the end of the video looked like the residential area of the nursing school, but my memory might be paying tricks.
+And then a bunch of tourists would tramp through that ward in their muddy boots and sandals.– Those huts shown toward the end of the video looked like the residential area of the nursing school, but my memory might be playing tricks.

 A reader writes: